 This Official Statement speaks only as of its date, and the information contained herein is subject to change.
-Except as required by the Continuing Disclosure Certificate to be executed by the City, the City has no obligation to update the information in this Official Statement.
+Except as required by the Continuing Disclosure Certificate to be executed by the City and County of San Francisco (the "City"), the City and the City and County of San Francisco Finance Corporation (the "Corporation") have no obligation to update the information in this Official Statement.
 See "CONTINUING DISCLOSURE" herein.

-Quotations from and summaries and explanations of the Bonds, the resolutions providing for the issuance and payment of the Bonds, and provisions of the constitution and statutes of the State of California (the "State"), the City's charter and ordinances, and other documents described herein, do not purport to be complete, and reference is made to said laws and documents for the complete provisions thereof.
-Copies of those documents and information concerning the Bonds are available from the City through the Office of Public Finance, 1 Dr. Carlton B. Goodlett Place, Room 336, San Francisco, CA 94102-4682.
-Reference is made herein to various other documents, reports, websites, etc., which were either prepared by parties other than the City, or were not prepared, reviewed and approved by the City with a view towards making an offering of public securities, and such materials are therefore not incorporated herein by such references nor deemed a part of this Official Statement.
+Quotations from and summaries and explanations of the Series 2009A Bonds, the resolutions providing for the issuance and payment of the Series 2009A Bonds, and provisions of the constitution and statutes of the State of California (the "State"), the City's Charter and ordinances, and other documents described herein, do not purport to be complete, and reference is made to said laws and documents for the complete provisions thereof.
+Copies of those documents and information concerning the Series 2009A Bonds are available from the City through the Office of Public Finance, 1 Dr. Carlton B. Goodlett Place, Room 336, San Francisco, CA 94102-4682.
+Reference is made herein to various other documents, reports, websites, etc., which were either prepared by parties other than the City or the Corporation, or were not prepared, reviewed and approved by the City or the Corporation with a view towards making an offering of public securities, and such materials are therefore not incorporated herein by such references nor deemed a part of this Official Statement.